David4bay/SunnySide-Agency/README.md

 ### What I learned

-React basics as I had to plan out the component layout of each section of the page and then made use of a react usestate hook to manage the state of the dropdown menu.
+I used React useState hook to manage the state of the dropdown menu.